Menu Close

 Phone numbers blocked for facilitating third-party or three-way communication are not eligible to be unblocked.

-Only phone numbers previously blocked a result of a criminal offense such as a protection order violation and those who had previously request their number be blocked may request reconsideration via email to jailcall@dcsheriff.net.
+Only phone numbers previously blocked as a result of a criminal offense such as a protection order violation and those who had previously request their number be blocked may request reconsideration via email to jailcall@dcsheriff.net.

 Please allow three to seven business days to research and process these requests.